The Pink Panther (2006 film): Music

 Numerous other songs were used in small parts, but only Beck's original score was included on the soundtrack album.

+Legacy

 Sequel

-The sequel to this film, titled The Pink Panther 2, was released on February 6, 2009.
-Martin, Mortimer, and Reno reprised their roles as Inspector Clouseau, Nicole, and Ponton respectively, while John Cleese replaced Kline as Chief Inspector Dreyfus; other new additions to the cast included Andy Garcia, Alfred Molina, Lily Tomlin, and Jeremy Irons.
-The film received worse reviews than its predecessor and was also not as commercially successful, grossing only $75,946,615 at the box office.
+The sequel to the film, titled The Pink Panther 2, was released on February 6, 2009.
+Martin, Mortimer, and Reno reprised their roles as Inspector Clouseau, Nicole, and Ponton respectively, while John Cleese replaced Kline as Chief Inspector Dreyfus; other new additions to the cast included Andy Garcia, Alfred Molina, Lily Tomlin, Aishwarya Rai Bachchan and Jeremy Irons.
+The film received worse reviews than its predecessor and was not commercially successful, grossing only $75.9 million worldwide.

+Second reboot

+On November 19, 2020, Metro-Goldwyn-Mayer (MGM) announced that a new Pink Panther film is in the works with Sonic the Hedgehog director Jeff Fowler attached to direct and Chris Bremner attached to write the script.
+Unlike the previous films which only focused on Inspector Clouseau, the new film will focus on both Clouseau and the animated Pink Panther cartoon character.
+By April 2023, it was announced that after acquiring MGM, Amazon is developing new additions to the franchise in the form of a movie and television series through their subsidiary Amazon Studios (now called Amazon MGM Studios).
+It was later reported that Eddie Murphy was in talks to star in the film as Clouseau.
+As of 2025, the film is still in development and no news has been heard on it since then.